A Look Ahead at Healthcare Issues in 2016

 The amendments are intended to ensure that medical schemes remain sustainable and that, going forward, there will also be financial benefits for medical aid members.
 Profmed is playing an active role in this project.

 The National Health Insurance

-Following the release of the Green Paper on the proposed National Health Insurance some four years ago, the long-awaited follow-up White Paper was published in the Government Gazette on 11 December 2015.
+Following the release of the Green Paper on the proposed National Health Insurance some four years ago, the long-awaited follow-up White Paper on healthcare issues was published in the Government Gazette on 11 December 2015.
 The public has three months to provide comments on its contents from this date.

 In essence, the White Paper presents a National Health Insurance Scheme (NHI) to provide access to healthcare for all South Africans.
 While this commitment by Government to address critical national healthcare needs is welcomed, the legitimacy of the proposal and its potential to be effectively carried out is currently a key debating point.
 We see a number of areas of concern in the NHI paper, including constitutionality issues, quality of service, the provision of services, as well as payment and property issues.

-As a result, due to these ongoing hurdles, we do not expect the NHI to be initiated in the short term.
+As a result, due to these ongoing hurdles, we do not expect the NHI to become a reality in the short term.

 The Demarcation Act, the introduction of a Low Cost Benefit Option and the changes to Regulation Act of the Medical Schemes Act are all geared towards bringing the costs of healthcare down, which is an ongoing focus area for South Africa.
-The introduction of the National Health Insurance (NHI) remains on the table and we expect this issue to continue to be discussed at industry and legislative level, without necessarily achieving final resolution by year end 2016.
+The introduction of the National Health Insurance (NHI) remains on the table and may solve healthcare issues.
+Discussion of this healthcare issue is to continue at industry and legislative level, without necessarily achieving final resolution by year end 2016.